Pucker up those lips because they’ll be looking all smooth and glossy in no time. How? By DIY lip masks, of course.

 Packed with regenerating Vitamin E, omegas, fatty acids, and antioxidants, cocoa powder is a sweet solution to those dry and chapped lips.
 Also, it contains collagen that can plump that pout.

 Cocoa powder has rich and restorative powers.
 For this reason, using this as a lip exfoliator will leave your lips luscious and healthy.
+I love this one when I need something a little sweet!
+I don’t lick it off but it does leave a sweet taste when you’re done.

 - Cocoa powder (1 tbsp)